Franziska-Paetzold/Arduino-MIDI-controller/readme.md

 #### Setup

-//TODO link the files
 - Start the Arduino IDE.
 Optionally open the check_all_Sensors.ino, uploaded to your Arduino and read out the serial monitor.
 After that, close the monitor and open the physicalDataToSerialMonitor.ino.
 Upload it (attention: this time you have to make sure, that the serial monitor is not opened).
 You can close the Arduino IDE now.

-`Hint: This works without issues for the orinal prototype.
+`Hint: This works without issues for the original prototype.
 If you buildt your own one, plpease make sure to make some adjustments in the code at this point.
 Implement the correct way for the kind of ultrasonic sensor, that you are using."

 - Open loopMIDI add a virtual port by typing a name in the input field and selecting the +-button.
 You can close loopMIDI now.

 - Open processing, please.
 Run the serialMonitorToMIDI.pde.

-//TODO
 - Open your DAW.
 In Ableton Live, make sure in your preferences (option>preferences>link MIDI) ... your port is "on".

-- //Todo install Plugin.
+- Choose or install  a plugin, that recognizes CC7, for instance [prophet](https://www.arturia.com/products/analog-classics/prophet-v).

 - Add M4L tool //todo link.
 Map functionality if you want to.